 Delayed onboarding is a luxury one cannot afford, or so is delayed onboarding a strategic liability.
 Here’s why speed is crucial:

 The faster a vendor is included in the program the quicker they can participate in procurement functions.
-This way of management means that supply chains do not experience a break in service and delays in delivery of products or services are kept to a minimum.
+This type of management means that supply chains do not experience a break in service and delays in delivery of products or services are kept to a minimum.

 For any industry where time to market is a key factor, quick training is of definite advantage.
 It means that organizations can respond to market demands much faster and more effectively than competitors.